DavideMassidda/BinaryCalibration/README.md

 # BinaryCalibration

-Calibration by ROC curves for binary generalized linear models
+Functions to choose a probability cut-off for binary GLM by calculating ROC measures and plotting ROC curves.